 Michelle Renne Leach

-I'm Michelle Renne Leach, an independent writer, reporter, editor, consultant and communications specialist.
-I've developed news articles, features, press releases, TV and radio scripts, whitepapers, blog posts, and other memorable content for media outlets, news services and organizations in Sydney, Australia, London, U.K., Washington, D.C., Chicago, the active Detroit-area Flint market and throughout America's Heartland.
-Name an industry, I've probably written about it.
-Name a type of communication, I've probably developed it.
-A passionate storyteller at heart, I take pride in consistently bringing topics to light and to life across communication type and media.
+I'm Michelle Renne Leach, an independent writer, reporter, illustrator, editor, consultant and communications specialist.
+I've developed news articles, features, press releases, TV and radio scripts, whitepapers, blog posts, social media items, handbooks and other memorable content for media outlets, news services and organizations in Sydney, Australia, London, U.K., Washington, D.C., Chicago, the active Detroit-area Flint market and throughout America's Heartland.

 5 Common Myths About Asperger's Syndrome

-In the search for answers as to why 20-year-old gunman Adam Lanza would storm Sandy Hook Elementary School in Newtown, Conn., and gun down 26 innocent children and staffers, media and pundits latched on to several possible explanations.
+In the search for answers as to why 20-year-old gunman Adam Lanza would storm Sandy Hook Elementary School in Newtown, Conn. and gun down 26 innocent children and staffers, media and pundits latched on to several possible explanations.
 One factor that quickly surfaced is that Lanza had Asperger’s syndrome.
 As we collectively struggle to understand why anyone would commit such a crime, some Asperger’s advocates say we risk further victimizing many other children who have this disorder ...